Ignite7871/Ignite7871/README.md

 ## 🚀 About Me
 💻 **B.Tech CSE (AI & ML)** student at SRM Institute of Science and Technology
 🧠 Passionate about **AI Engineering, Web Development, and Data Analytics**
 📌 Experienced in **Machine Learning, Deep Learning, and Full-Stack Development**
-🌟 Areas of interest: Web Development • Data Analytics • AI Engineering
 📧 **Email:** srikar20035@gmail.com

 ---